 I spoke about what you should do, but there are a few things that I recommend not doing.
 The first is using amber necklaces, The American Academy of Pediatrics (AAP) does not recommend that infants wear any jewelry.
 Suffocation is the leading cause of death for children under the age of one and among the top five causes of death for children between the ages of 1 and 4.
 Other than suffocation these necklaces are also considered a choking hazard.
 All of the remedies mentioned above work perfectly fine and there really isn’t any need to put your child at risk by using amber necklaces.

 For any medication always consult your doctor.
 Do not self-medicate your child with traditional ayurvedic or other medicines.
 They are sold as safe and natural teething remedies but are not regulated or tested for safety standards.
 Also, there is no evidence in the scientific literature that these work.

 The AAP also mentions that numbing gels or creams that contain benzocaine are not recommended for infants.

 If your child is in a lot of pain your pediatrician can prescribe some pain relief medicines.
 Do not make these decisions yourself.

 I hope these tips and products see you through teething.
 It’s a rough phase for sure, but keep in mind this too shall end.
-Until then keep using natural teething remedies to relieve some of the baby’s inflammation.
+Until then keep using these natural teething remedies to relieve some of your babies swelling and inflammation.
 Which teething remedies worked for you?
 Do leave me a comment below.

 This blogpost contains affiliate links.
 These links provide me with a small percentage commission but don’t cost you anything extra.